 Pigmented lesions are remarkably common and the overwhelming majority are benign.
-It is widely recognized in the medical community that Q-Switched lasers are the ideal tools for effectively removing benign pigmented lesions.
-Multi-wavelength, Q-Switched laser systems with frequency-doubled KTP are uniquely able to produce very short pulses of intense light that are selectively absorbed by treatment-specific pigments in a lesion.
+Fotona has multiple wavelength as a result it effectively removes pigmented lesions.
+Fotona has the ability to produce very short pulses of intense light therefore they are selectively absorbed by treatment-specific pigments in a lesion.

-Fotona’s StarWalker and QX MAX laser system are the perfect tool for treating a wide range of pigmented lesions, enabling treatments for everything from nevi (moles) and vascular lesions to ephelides, sunspots and melasma.
-Superficial lesions can be treated most effectively with the 532 nm wavelength, while the 1064 nm wavelength can be used to target deeper lesions.
+Fotona’s StarWalker laser system are the perfect tool for treating a wide range of pigmented lesions.
+Therefore enabling treatments for everything from moles and vascular lesions to ephelides, sunspots and melasma.

 For a difficult-to-treat condition such as melasma, StarWalker and QX MAX are especially effective.
 This treatment enables the breaking apart of pigments only and not cells.
 This means that pigment destruction can take place without ablating the skin.
 This is a unique feature that also allows other treatment possibilities, safe and effective removal.